 The American Civil Liberties Union of Arizona In The Courts

 The ACLU of Arizona undertakes litigation when doing so is the most effective way to advance a civil liberties concern.
 We file lawsuits that will have an impact on people's rights by setting a legal precedent or affecting the policies and actions of public officials.
 We both provide direct legal representation to people and file amicus (friend-of-the-court) briefs addressing civil liberties issues in cases initiated by others.
-All the ACLU's legal work is on a pro bono basis; we never charge for our legal services.
+All the ACLU's legal work is on a pro bono basis; we never charge clients for our legal services.

-On May 16, 2013, the district court denied Plaintiffs’ request for preliminary relief but found that they were “likely to succeed” on their equal protection claim since Arizona had given and was continuing to grant drivers licenses to other “deferred action” groups.
-The Court dismissed Plaintiffs’ preemption claim based on the fact that Arizona was infringing on federal prerogatives by determining for itself that the DACA recipients were not “authorized” to be in this country.
-The failure to grant a preliminary injunction and the dismissal of the supremacy clause claim are being appealed to the Ninth Circuit.
-At the same time a short four month discovery period has started in the trial court on the equal protection issues including the irreparable harms being suffered by Plaintiffs due to the inability to obtain licenses.
+On May 16, 2013, the district court denied plaintiffs’ request for preliminary relief but found that they were “likely to succeed” on their equal protection claim since Arizona continued to grant driver’s licenses to other “deferred action” groups.
+The court dismissed plaintiffs’ preemption claim based on the fact that Arizona was infringing on federal prerogatives by determining for itself that the DACA recipients were not “authorized” to be in this country.
+Following the court’s order, and in an effort to get out from under the lawsuit, in September 2013, Governor Brewer expanded the driver’s license ban to include all individuals granted deferred action.
+The failure of the district court to grant a preliminary injunction and the dismissal of the supremacy clause claim were appealed to the Ninth Circuit Court of Appeals.
+In July 2014, a unanimous panel reversed the trial judge and ordered that the preliminary injunction sought by plaintiffs should be granted.

 Jail & Prison Conditions

 Graves v.
-Arpaio: In 1977, Community Legal Services filed a lawsuit to improve conditions of confinement and medical treatment for the class of all pre-trial detainees in the Maricopa County jail system.
+Arpaio.
+In 1977, Community Legal Services filed a lawsuit to improve conditions of confinement and medical treatment for the class of all pre-trial detainees in the Maricopa County jail system.
 A settlement was reached requiring significant changes in the operation of the jails in order to provide humane and constitutional treatment.
 In 2001, the Maricopa County Sheriff’s Office sought to eliminate the previous judgment and end federal court oversight.
-In October 2005, the ACLU intervened in the case to ensure continued oversight.
-Trial was held by Judge Neil Wake in August 2008, Judge Wake ruled that there were continuing and serious constitutional problems in the conditions faced by all pre-trial detainees, including in the areas of medical and mental health care, food service, recreation and overcrowding.
+In October 2005, the ACLU of Arizona and ACLU National Prison Project intervened in the case to ensure continued oversight.
+After a three-week trial in August 2008, Judge Wake ruled that there were continuing and serious constitutional problems in the conditions faced by all pre-trial detainees, including in the areas of medical and mental health care, food service, recreation and overcrowding.
 He stated that the plaintiffs had prevailed and are entitled to attorneys’ fees, and that the Court would continue to monitor for two years to assure implementation of the judgment.
-It is a far-reaching and important victory for the many thousands of pre-trial detainees presently and in the future confined in any Maricopa County Jail.
-Defendants have filed a partial appeal to the Ninth Circuit.
-The ACLU of Arizona is working with the NPP and Osborn Maledon to monitor implementation of the court order.
-In September, the parties agreed to a settlement on the attorney fees for the past six years and payment was made to Plaintiffs’ counsel.
-We will continue to get fees for the ongoing monitoring.
-In an important ruling for plaintiffs in this case, and as a precedent for others.
-In October 2010, the Ninth Circuit Court of Appeals ruled that the District Court was correct in finding that the MCSO did not meet constitutional standards in several areas of jail operations, and in keeping the Consent Decree in place.
-At this point, the important areas of medical and mental health care are the only aspects of the original Decree that remain under federal court supervision.
+It is a far-reaching and important victory for the many thousands of pre-trial detainees confined in any Maricopa County Jail.
+The defendants’ appealed that decision but the Ninth Circuit Court of Appeals ruled that the district court was correct in finding that the MCSO did not meet constitutional standards in several areas of jail operations, and in keeping the consent decree in place.
+At this point, medical and mental health care are the only aspects of the original decree that remain under federal court supervision.

 White Mountain Health Center v.
-Maricopa County: The ACLU of Arizona, with our National Criminal Law Reform Project, filed a brief in support of a medical marijuana dispensary that sought to service qualified patients in Sun City under the Arizona Medical Marijuana Act (“AMMA”), an initiative voted into law by Arizona citizens.
+Maricopa County.
+The ACLU of Arizona, with the ACLU Criminal Law Reform Project, filed a brief in support of a medical marijuana dispensary that sought to service qualified patients in Sun City under the Arizona Medical Marijuana Act (“AMMA”), an initiative voted into law by Arizona citizens.
 We support White Mountain's fight against both the Arizona Attorney General and the Maricopa County Attorney who, rather than complying with the law, have subverted the will of Arizona citizens by refusing to provide this qualified dispensary with the relevant permits and certificates to provide much-needed and prescribed medical marijuana to patients in our state.
 The ACLU's brief addresses the specific issue of whether the Arizona government can shirk its obligations under Arizona law under a non-existent threat of federal prosecution.
 The trial court ruled in favor of our client, agreeing with us that the AMMA is not pre-empted by federal law, and that local governmental employees did not risk prosecution by federal agents for merely administering the AMMA pursuant to state law and regulation.
 The trial court ordered all defendants to comply with their duties under the AMMA.
 Maricopa County then appealed this ruling and filed an emergency motion to stay the trial court’s ruling.
 The trial court denied the motion to stay, and the county filed an emergency motion with the Court of Appeals.
 The Court of Appeals held oral argument on December 20, 2012 and denied the county’s motion within a few hours.
 The defendants’ appeal on the merits is now pending at the Court of Appeals.
 Maricopa County filed its Opening Brief, and we filed our Answering Brief on March 6, 2013.
 The State filed its Opening Brief on March 13, and we have filed our response.
 Maricopa County also filed a Petition to Transfer the case to the Arizona Supreme Court, but the Arizona Supreme Court denied the petition.